Uniform estimate of viscous free-boundary Magnetohydrodynamics with zero vacuum magnetic field: Introduction

-Let $\varepsilon$ be kinetic viscosity of Navier-Stokes equation and $\lambda$ be magnetic diffusivity of Faraday's law. $\lambda$ is in fact $\lambda = \frac{1}{\mu\sigma}$ where $\mu$ is constant vaccum permeability and $\sigma$ is electric conductivity of material.
-So, magnetic diffusivity limit means $\sigma \rightarrow \infty$ which implies that plasma becomes perfect conductor. \\ Let's formulate the problem.
-Let velocity field $u=(u_1,u_2,u_3)$ and $H=(H_1,H_2,H_3)$.
-Our domain is where occupied by plasma (or fluid) $\Omega(t)$ and write initial domain as $\Omega(0)\equiv \Omega$.
-We also write surface as $S_F(t)$, and initial surface as $S_F$.
-We consider incompressible viscous-diffusive magnetoydrodynamics (MHD) equations.
-First equation is Navier-Stokes with Lorentz force and second one is Faraday's law with diffusive effect.
-Both two vector fields are divergence free, which means that fluid is incompressible and there is no magnetic monopole, which is part of Maxwell's equations.
-On the boundary, kinematic boundary condition and continuity of stress tensor are considered.
-We also impose zero magnetic field condition on the boundary.
+Let us formulate inviscid free-boundary MHD problem in whole $\mathbb{R}^{3}$ with infinite depth.
+We write velocity field $u=(u_1,u_2,u_3)$ and magnetic field $H=(H_1,H_2,H_3)$.
+We use $\Omega(t)$ to denote domain of plasma at time $t\geq 0$ and write initial domain as $\Omega(0):= \Omega$.
+We also write free-surface as $S_F(t)$, and initial surface as $S_F(0):=S_F$.
+We use $h(t,y_{1}, y_{2})$ for profile of the free-surface, where $y:=(y_{1},y_{2})$ is two dimensional horizontal variables.
+Note that velocity $u$ is defined in plasma region $\O(t)$, whereas magnetic field $H$ is defined in whole space $\mathbb{R}^{3}$.
+In the following (\ref{lim mhd}), the first equation is well-known Euler equation with Lorentz force where $P$ is pressure including constant downward gravitational force.
+The second one is Faraday's law in Maxwell's equations.
+Both two vector fields $u$ and $H$ are divergence free, which mean incompressibility of fluid and non-existence of magnetic monopole from electromagnetic theory, which is part of Maxwell's equations.
+On the free-boundary $S_{F}(t)$, kinematic boundary condition and continuity of stress tensor condition are considered in sixth and fifth equation.
+In (\ref{lim mhd data}), we give compatible initial data $u_{0}$ and $H_{0}$, especially $H_{0}$ has zero value on the initial free-boundary $S_{F}$ in vacuum region $\mathbb{R}^{3}\backslash \O$.